 Psychology of Music examines the relationship between music and mental processes.
 How people perceive and create music and the relationship with cognitive and neural functioning as well as differences between musicians and non-musicians are discussed.
 Topics include the development of music abilities, changes in brain function due to musical training, music and emotion, and cultural differences in music perception.
-3 credits
+Prerequisite: General Psychology (PSY 101) or Cognitive Psychology (PSY 205) 3 credits.
+(Cycled)